wp-plugins/wp-spamshield/readme.txt

 Or, you can simply use the widget.
 It displays stats in the style of small counter #1.
 Now you can show spam stats on your blog without knowing any code.

 = Adding a Contact Form to Your Blog =
 First create a distinct page (not post) where you want to have your contact form.
-Then, insert the following shortcode (using the HTML editing tab, NOT the Visual editor) and you're done: `[spamshieldcontact]`
+Then, go into the editor and click the tab for the "Text" editor (not "Visual" editor).
+Then click the button that says "WPSS Contact Form".
+It's that easy.
+You can also manually insert the following shortcode if you prefer: `[spamshieldcontact]`

 The page you place the contact form on should have its own URL, and not be used on the homepage of your site.
 It also cannot be implemented as part of a widget or theme element, such as a footer, sidebar, etc.

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, set the minimum message length, set the form recipient, enter a custom message to be displayed upon successful contact form submission, and choose whether or not to include user technical data in the email.